Seal Island trip, St. Ives, Cornwall

 Other trips on offer

-As well as the popular Seal Island trip many of the boat companies also offer trips to Godrevy Lighthouse, dolphin watching as well as fishing trips and private charter.
+As well as the popular St Ives Seal Island boat trip, many of the boat companies also offer trips to Godrevy Lighthouse, dolphin watching, fishing trips, and private charters.

-For more information on St Ives check and the area out our Penwith Peninsula pages.
+For more information on the area around St Ives, check and the area out our Penwith Peninsula pages.

-If you have a powerful set of binoculars you could take the coast path ramble from St Ives and view from the cliffs.
+If you have a powerful set of binoculars, you could take the coast path ramble from St Ives and view the seals from the cliffs.